Qabel/qabel.github.io/Components-Crypto.md

 # Crypto Component Specification

 ## Algorithms
+If not stated otherwise the Crypto API uses the following primitives.

 ### Symmetric Cipher
-For symmetric encryption, we use AES in Counter Mode (CTR) The default key size is 256 bit.
+For symmetric encryption, we use AES in Counter Mode (CTR).
+The default key size is 256 bit.
-The nonce has 16 bytes.
+We use a random nonce of 16 bytes.

 ### Asymmetric Cipher
 For asymmetric, public key encryption we use RSA OAEP.